The Originote BHA Charcoal Clay Mask

 This ingredient is oil-soluble and is most effective at a pH range of 3.8-4.2.

-Learn more about Betaine SalicylateGlycolic Acid is arguably the most famous AHA with a ton of research to back up its benefits.
+Learn more about Betaine SalicylateGlycolic Acid is arguably the most famous alpha hydroxy acid (AHA) with tons of research backing its benefits.

 Read more about some other popular AHA's here:

-Learn more about Glycolic AcidCeramide NP is a type of ceramide.
+Learn more about Glycolic AcidCeramide NP (formerly known as Ceramide 3) is one of the skin's naturally occurring lipids.

 When incorporating niacinamide into your routine, look out for concentration amounts.
 Typically, 5% niacinamide provides benefits such as fading dark spots.
 However, if you have sensitive skin, it is better to begin with a smaller concentration.